Echo-terminal/Hamlet/README.md

 ## License

-This project is created for educational purposes as part of a university assignment and is not intended for commercial use.
+This project is created for educational purposes and is not intended for commercial use.
 ```